natelandau/vid-cleaner/README.md

 -   Remove commentary tracks and subtitles
 -   Remove unwanted audio and subtitle tracks
+-   Integrate with TMDb and Radarr/Sonarr to determine languages of videos
 -   Convert to H.265 or VP9
 -   Convert 4k to 1080p
 -   Downmix from surround to create missing stereo streams with custom filters to improve quality
--   Removes unwanted audio and subtitle tracks, optionally keeping the original language audio track
+-   Remove unwanted audio and subtitle tracks, optionally keeping the original language audio track
 -   Create clips from a video file

 ## Install